-IPsec standard defines the anti-replay sliding window protocol, where the receiver must maintain an anti-replay window of size W. This window will limit how far out of order a packet can be, relative to the packet with the highest sequence number that has been authenticated so far.
+IP Authentication Header (AH) [RFC4302] and IP Encapsulating Security Payload (ESP) [RFC4303] define an anti-replay service that employs a sliding window mechanism.
+The mechanism, when enabled by a receiver, uses an anti-replay window of size W. This window limits how far out of order a packet can be, relative to the packet with the highest sequence number that has been authenticated so far.
 The window can be represented by a range [WB, WT], where WB=WT-W+1.
 The whole anti-replay window can be thought of as a string of bits.
 The value of each bit indicates whether or not a packet with that sequence number has been received and authenticated, so that replay packet can be detected and rejected.
-If the packet is received, the receiver will get the sequence number S in the packet.
-If S is inside window (S<=WT and S>=WB), then check the corresponding bit (location is S-WB) in the window to see if this S has already been seen.
-If S<WB, the packet will be dropped.
+If the packet is received, the receiver gets the sequence number S in the packet.
+If S is inside window (S<=WT and S>=WB), then checks the corresponding bit (location is S-WB) in the window to see if this S has already been seen.
+If S<WB, the packet is dropped.
 If S>WT and is validated, the window is advanced by (S-WT) bits.
-The new window will become [WB+S-WT, S].
-The new bits in this new window are set to indicate that no packets with those sequence numbers have been received yet.
-The typical implementation (for example, RFC-2401 algorithm) is done by shifting (S-WT) bits.
+The new window becomes [WB+S-WT, S].
+The new bits in this new window are set to indicate that no packets with those sequence numbers have been received.
+The typical implementation (for example, [RFC4302] algorithm) is done by shifting (S-WT) bits.
 In normal cases, the packets arrive in order, which results in constant update and bit shifting operation.

-The minimum window size can be 32 or 64.
+[RFC4302][RFC4303] defined minimum window sizes of 32 and 64.
 But no requirement is established for minimum or recommended window sizes beyond 64-packet.
-The actual window size is required to be based on reasonable expectations for packet re-ordering.
-For high-end multi-core network processor with multiple crypto cores, the window size must be much bigger than 64bits or 128bits, due to the varied IPsec processing latency caused by different cores.
+The window size needs to be based on reasonable expectations for packet re-ordering.
+For a high-end multi-core network processor with multiple crypto cores, a window size bigger than 64 or 128 is needed due to the varied IPsec processing latency caused by different cores.
 In such a case, the window sliding is tremendous costly even with hardware acceleration to do the bit shifting.
-Here we recommend one method to make the bit-shifting unnecessary.
+This draft describes an alternate method to avoid bit-shifting.